 - Enjoy yourself.
 Remember, that’s why you got into remote work in the first place.
 To have a healthier work-life balance and have more time for what you enjoy most.

 Keeping these tips in mind will help you stay on track in your remote work journey and guide you toward a healthier work-life balance.

 If you haven’t found your perfect remote working spot, why don’t you swing by Areaworks.
-Pop by to Manor House or our Hoxton space to have a look around.
+Pop by our spaces to have a look around.
 We also have a third space opening in Colindale shortly We hope to see you soon!